 Situational interview questions to ask

-Here are some frequently asked situation interview questions, depending which area you’d like more insight on:
+Here are some frequently asked situational interview questions, depending which area you’d like more insight on:

-To determine whether your candidate has qualities that make them an effective manager, you should focus on questions that explore difficult situations or getting the best possible performance from employees.
+To determine whether your candidate has qualities that make them an effective manager, you should focus on situational interview questions that explore difficult situations or getting the best possible performance from employees.